rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    <strong>network credentials</strong>
    on the same website that sends you the
    <strong>Black Box</strong>
-   you'll use to manage the "things" that call out to you.
+   you'll be using to manage the "things" that call out to you.

-0. Several <strong>antennas</strong> in the Black Box can communicate with a variety of devices that communicate using different technologies (Wi-Fi, BTLE, ZigBee, 3G, LTE, LoRa).
+0. Several <strong>antennas</strong> in the Black Box talk to devices that communicate using a variety of technologies (Wi-Fi, BTLE, ZigBee, 3G, LTE, LoRa). ***

 0. The Black Box has a <strong>web page</strong>
-   for you to <strong>secure communication</strong> with each device and to specify <strong>settings</strong> such as how often measurements are processed, and other perferences. ***
+   for you to <strong>secure communication</strong> with each device and to specify <strong>settings</strong> such as how often measurements are processed, and other preferences.

 0. Unlike a laptop or mobile phone, your Black Box is intended to be constantly plugged into an electrical outlet.
-   And ideally through an Uninterruptable Power Supply containing a battery. ***
+   And ideally through an Uninteruptable Power Supply containing a battery.

 0. When conditions and preferences allow,